humaniverse/geographr/README.md

 authorities in Wales; council areas in Scotland; and district council areas in Northern Ireland.

-#### Local Authorities
+#### Local Authority Districts

 English local authority districts (LAD) (both metropolitan and non-metropolitan), London boroughs and unitary authorities average around 23 electoral wards/divisions each, Northern Irish district council areas around 22, Scottish council areas around 11 and Welsh unitary authorities about 40.
 Population counts can vary substantially, even within a single LAD, but the national average is about 5,500.
+LA’s are split by Lower Tier Local Authorities (LTLA’s) and Upper Tier Local Authorities (UTLA’s).
+The difference between the two being LTLA’s use district councils and UTLA’s use county councils.
+The ONS refers to LTLA’s as LAD’s, and UTLA’s as Counties and Unitary Authorities.

 ### Health